robgaston/osgw/index.md

     1. confirm PostGIS is enabled on your database

-1. extra credit: if you finish early (or already have these installed), find someone who is still working and help them along
+1. **extra credit**: if you finish early (or already have these installed), find someone who is still working and help them along

 ---